VTL-Community/VTLTech/Guidelines.md

 provide the content in either columnar or row format regardless of the expressed preference; clients SHOULD NOT expect a particular serialization format.

-The `/dataset` endpoint MUST accept the `PUT` HTTP method.
+The `/dataset` endpoint MAY accept the `PUT` HTTP method.
 The body argument MUST be a JSON object with the following properties:

 1. `"alias"`:        The alias to be used for this VTL dataset in a VTL transformation scheme;